gregology/gregology.github.io/_posts/2019-03-29-personal-vpn.md

 ### 1) Setup a Virtual Private Server

 There are a few providers that offer $1 Virtual Private Servers.
-I chose [FDC Servers](https://fdcservers.net) (no affiliation) because they offered european locations.
+I chose [FDC Servers](https://fdcservers.net) (no affiliation) because they offered servers located in Spain.
 You don't get much for $1 but we're just creating a glorified web router so 1990's specs are fine.
 Once I signed up I was provisioned a VPS running Ubuntu with a 5Mbps unmetered connection, 128MB RAM, 10GB SSD, 1 external IP, & 1 CPU Core.
-It took a couple of hours for the box to get spun up.
+It took a couple of hours for them to spin up the box.

 ```
 greg ~ $ssh root@198.16.x.x